Camino Packing List: What to Bring

 • Hat / sun protection

-The Spanish sun is no joke.
+Strong sun on exposed trails is no joke.
 A brim helps a lot.

 • Flip-flops